Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool finds recurring assistant-side patterns that survive prompt variance, using a specific algorithm.
-It distinguishes itself from sibling tools by focusing on invariant detection.
+The description clearly states the tool's purpose: to find recurring assistant-side patterns that survive prompt variance.
+It uses specific verbs and resources (find patterns, cluster responses) and distinguishes itself from siblings by focusing on invariant detection across conversations.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.